No, it is not the same as fresh; sometimes it’s even better!

 Different techniques depending on the herb

 I have tons of chives in my garden; they arrive first in earliest spring, and stay at the party until snow, sometimes beyond.
 But in late winter I relay on my frozen chive butter and chive oil to see me through.
 Both are simple.
-Place a cup of softened butter in your food processor and from 1/3 to 1/2 cup of minced chives.
+Place a cup of softened butter or plant butter in your food processor and from 1/3 to 1/2 cup of minced chives.
 Whirl it all up, then place it on a piece of parchment and form into two logs.
 Wrap each in another layer of plastic wrap.
-Freeze, then open and slice off what you need during the winter, resealing the rest.
+Freeze, then open, thaw just a bit and slice off what you need during the winter, resealing the rest.
 You can also combine the chives with other herbs from the garden for a mixed herb butter.
 These are all great on fish or vegetables.
 My favorite is adding a slice to steamy hot mashed potatoes.

 But my most common way to preserve my herbs is simple air drying and storage in an air-tight container.
 I use this process for peppermint, sage, thyme, oregano, lemon balm, tarragon, and other small leafed herbs.